 Planning your kayak or canoe trip on the Ocala springs

-We always try to stay in the excellent cabins in Silver Springs State Park.
+We always try to stay in the excellent cabins in Silver Springs State Park, though it can be hard to get a reservation.
 For more on all the park has to offer, see Florida Rambler’s detailed guide to Silver Springs State Park.

 More great rivers to kayak that are close to Ocala

 We haven’t paddled it recently enough to write a review or guide, but if you have time, you might consider Salt Springs Run, also in Ocala National Forest.
 It comes later on our list because it is popular with power boats, although reviews suggest they’re not a problem.
 Here’s more about it.